vbendel/mm_slowpath_stressor/README.md

 # mm_slowpath_stressor
 This project contains a set of program tools created with purpose to push on the Linux's allocation slowpath and measure overhead of those slowpath algorithms.

-#### NOTE: This is currently still under development and not fully functioning!

 ## Tools:
 - *stressor.c*